 Somewhat surprisingly, measures of berry weight made at approximately weekly intervals during the veraison to harvest period were generally not well correlated from one sampling event to the next.
 Similarly, berry weight at veraison was not a good predictor (P>0.05) of berry weight at harvest.
 In other experiments, sequential measurements of individual berry diameters from 14 February (véraison) to harvest on 28 March have demonstrated a strong correlation (R2 0.850, n=120) (Neal pers. comm.) suggesting that the lack of correlation between the weekly berry weight sample is a reflection of the difficulties associated with collecting a representative berry sample.
 The results in this experiment are consistent with Bramley et al. (2011a) from the Australian Murray Valley, berry weight at harvest was not correlated with indices of either vine vigour or yield, although berry weight close to veraison was negatively correlated with indices of vigour.

-In summary, and in contrast to the result for indices of vine vigour, based on data available from the same 48 vines over four seasons, yield variation does not appear to be either stable in time or related to variation in vine vigour.
-(Buttrose 1969)(Eltom et al. 2014), where the distribution of the cross-sectional area of canes retained after the warmer 2010-11 growing season (for the 2011-12 season) were greater than those retained after the 2009-10 season.
+In summary, and in contrast to the result for indices of vine vigour, based on data available from the same 48 vines over four seasons, yield variation does not appear to be either stable in time or related to retained node number (2- versus 4-cane pruned vines) or differences in vine vigour.
+One possible implication is that decisions at pruning are a significant source of vine to vine variation.
+Cane selection and the history of the development of that cane, is having a disproportional influence on yield and yield components.
+For example, selecting a cane with a large cross-sectional area may increase the productivity of all of the shoots arising from that cane.
+This may represent 50% of all of the shoots on a 2-cane pruned vine.
+Similarly, a shoot that has developed in the shade of the canopy will experience reduced light on the buds, with the consequence of lower bud fruitfulness (Buttrose 1969).
+Inter-seasonal differences in cane selection were apparent in (Eltom et al. 2014), where the distribution of the cross-sectional area of canes retained after the warmer 2010-11 growing season (for the 2011-12 season) were greater than those retained after the 2009-10 season.
 As a consequence, the differences in yield between the season was the product of temperature at initiation and the size of the shoot retained after pruning.